 La Petite Venise

 This Christmas market located in its namesake area is dedicated to children (although I enjoyed it too!).
 Two fairground rides fill half the square whilst a mechanical nativity scene is pretty cool.
-Don’t forget to have a look at the beautiful lights over the canal, this is Colmar’s most famous area after all!
+Don’t forget to have a look at the beautiful winter lights over the canal.
+This is Colmar’s most famous area after all and it’s even prettier in November and December!

 What to eat at The Christmas market in Colmar